-These reports, while chock full of data assembled by really good authors, left out the additional food lost by America’s 42 million home gardeners, each of whom can harvest but typically not consume 300 lbs. of food annually.
+These reports, while chock full of data assembled by really good authors, left out the additional food lost by America’s 42 million (now 62 million as of 2022) home gardeners, each of whom can harvest but typically not consume 300 lbs. of food annually.
 So whatever the actual food loss number is, it is actually higher than the reports indicate.

 The fresh food that we don’t consume either ends up composted/tilled under (bad for people but less so for the environment) or is thrown away (bad for both).

 Every pound of produce that is thrown into the trash generates a pound of methane which is equivalent to 20 lbs. of CO2 and thereby contributes to climate change.
 Additionally, every pound of fresh food that could have gone to a pantry but was instead tossed requires another pound of processed food to be purchased and then shipped in from somewhere else thereby adding to the carbon footprint in the community.
 Lastly, the can/jar/box it came in also needs to be thrown away, further adding to the waste stream (and in many cases, your local taxes).